Mbed-TLS/mbedtls/docs/psa-transition.md

 A PSA key object is immutable, so there is no need for an equivalent of `mbedtls_rsa_copy`.
 (There is a function `psa_copy_key`, but it is only useful to make a copy of a key with a different policy of ownership; both concepts are out of scope of this document since they have no equivalent in the legacy API.)

+### LMS signatures

+A future version of Mbed TLS will support LMS keys and signatures through the PSA API (`psa_generate_key`, `psa_export_public_key`, `psa_import_key`, `psa_sign_hash`, `psa_verify_hash`, etc.).
+However, this is likely to happen after Mbed TLS 4.0, therefore the next major version of Mbed TLS will likely keep the existing `lms.h` interface.

 ### PK format support interfaces

 The interfaces in `base64.h`, `asn1.h`, `asn1write.h`, `oid.h` and `pem.h` are intended to support X.509 and key file formats.
 They have no PSA equivalent since they are not directly about cryptography.

-They remain unchanged in Mbed TLS 3.x.
-In the future, they are likely to move out of the cryptography part of Mbed TLS and into the public-key/X.509 part.
+In Mbed TLS 4.0, we are planning to keep the ASN.1 interfaces mostly unchanged.
+The evolution of Base64, OID and PEM as separate interfaces is still undecided at the time of writing.

 ## EC-JPAKE